abpframework/abp/docs/en/Getting-Started-Console-Application.md

 ### Hello World!

 The application above does nothing.
-Let's create a service does something:
+Let's create a service that does something:

 ````C#
 using System;